50+ Interesting Statistics About Chefs in 2025

 Understanding the scope of the Chef profession requires examining its workforce size and future prospects.

-• Job outlook: An average of 24,600 openings each year over the next decade.
+• Job outlook: There is an average of 24,600 Chef job openings each year over the next decade from 2023 to 2033.
 These openings will arise from both newly created positions and the need to replace Chefs who retire or leave the profession.

-• Growth rate: There is an 8% expected increase in the demand for Chefs within the next few years.
+• Growth rate: There is an 8% expected increase in the demand for Chefs within the next few years, which is notably faster than the general average for all occupations.
+(Source)

-• Industry employment profile: The majority of Chefs — around 91,660, in fact — find work in restaurants and eating places.
-Coming in second and third are special food services which employ around 18,990 Chefs and traveler accommodations (aka hotels) which have around 17,870.
+• Employment concentration by industry: The majority of Chefs — around 100,320, in fact — find work in restaurants and eating places.
+Coming in second and third are special food services which employ around 20,940 Chefs and traveler accommodations (aka hotels) which have around 18,490.

 These data indicate that there’s a good amount of opportunities for both current Chefs and those aiming to become one.
 After all, there’s a wide variety of settings where culinary professionals are valued.